ketankokane94/LeetCode-cheat-sheet/readme.md

 	return root;
 }
 ```

+#### Traversal
+1. Inorder
+2. Preorder
+3. PostOrder

+* checking of two trees are similar / two subtrees are similar needs two functions, one which check
+equality and other which traverses the subtree.

 ### PriorityQueue:
 * to find max element use min-heap (want to preserve max element at the bottom)